The actress is all excited about her new fashion line Kahani

 What inspired you to create your own fashion line?

-I have always wanted to have an alternative career path apart from Cinema.
-The plan was to start something related to art, maybe a couple of years down the line; inclining towards a production company or a series of art related workshops.
+I have always wanted to have an alternate career path to Cinema.
+The plan was to start something related to art, maybe a couple of years down the line; inclined towards a production company or a series of art related workshops.
 But Kahani happened during a casual conversation with my friend, Manju Mary Augustine.
 She was shifting to Calicut and was looking out for a partner to set up a design store at Calicut.
 The thought of teaming up just came up out of the blue!
-Yes, after the initial excitement , I felt overwhelmed because though I am an MBA graduate, I realised that running a fashion store is something completely new to me.
+Yes, after the initial excitement, I felt overwhelmed because though I am an MBA graduate, I realised that running a fashion store is something completely new to me.
 I have always liked fashion and wanted to learn designing but unfortunately, it never happened.
 So I did my bit to do some research into clothing, origin of fashion, fashion trends and so on.
 Now, I feel more prepares and am excited about the whole idea.

 How involved are you in Kahani?

-I wouldn’t call myself a fashion designer but yes since I am in the entertainment industry, I am well tuned to fashion trends.
-So people who know me, see the clothes I wear and understand my sense of fashion.
-I would be helping the Kahani team with sourcing fabrics, sharing my ideas and thoughts on design elements, combination of fabrics and styles while designing new collections and of course in the management of the store once in starts.
-Right now, I am more involved with social media content of the store.
+I wouldn’t call myself a fashion designerbutyes,sinceIaminthe entertainment industry, I am well tuned to fashion trends.
+I believe my clients are people who know me, have seen the clothes I wear and understand my sense of fashion.
+I am very excited about Kahani and I am helping my team every step of the way, right from sourcing fabrics, to doing brainstorming sessions about trends, design elements, fabric combinations and styles and of course in the management of the store.
+I feel social media presence is equally important for a business so I am focussing on the social media content as well.